socketry/sus/readme.md

   - [Getting Started](https://socketry.github.io/sus/guides/getting-started/index) - This guide explains how to use the `sus` gem to write tests for your Ruby projects.

+## Releases

+Please see the [project releases](https://socketry.github.io/sus/releases/index) for all releases.

+### Unreleased

+  - `Sus::Config` now has a `prepare_warnings!` hook which enables deprecated warnings by default.
+This is generally considered good behaviour for a test framework.

 ## See Also

   - [sus-vscode](https://github.com/socketry/sus-vscode) - Visual Studio Code extension for Sus.

 ## Contributing